 Understand How They are Solving Problems Today

-When talking with prospects, ask for examples of how they are solving their problems today.
-If they are currently your customer, it’s possible they are supplementing your solution with other solutions – this is essential to understand.
+When talking with prospects, ask for examples of how they solve their problems today.
+If they are currently your customer, they may be supplementing your solution with other solutions—this is essential to understand.
 You can discover great product opportunities when customers are cobbling together multiple solutions (including spreadsheets and paper) to solve the problem.

 Uncover the True Motivators

-As a product manager, you already know it’s important to uncover pain.
-But sometimes customers and prospects tell you what you want to hear.
+As a product manager, you already know it’s crucial to uncover pain.
+But sometimes, customers and prospects tell you what you want to hear.
 Or tell you something is important when it’s actually not very high on their priority list.
 Asking the right questions can help you get to the true motivators.

-Here’s an example: When we were researching the concept that became ProductPlan, we interviewed dozens of product managers to understand their product roadmapping process.
-We uncovered a lot of pain and motivation to change an ineffective process dominated by spreadsheets and presentation tools.
+Here’s an example: When researching the concept that became ProductPlan, we interviewed dozens of product managers to understand their product roadmapping process.
+As a result, we uncovered a lot of pain and motivation to change an ineffective process dominated by spreadsheets and presentation tools.

 But we learned that the challenge for them wasn’t only about saving time and getting out from under the burden of Excel and PowerPoint.
-By asking the right questions and listening closely, we were able to understand that it was also about creating a compelling vision and looking good in front of stakeholders and executives.
-As a result, our product roadmap software looks beautiful as well as delivering on speed and ease of use.
+By asking the right questions and listening closely, we understood that it was also about creating a compelling vision and looking good in front of stakeholders and executives.
+As a result, our product roadmap software looks beautiful and delivers on speed and ease of use.

 A Few More Tips for Empathy

 - Listen to their language.
 Listen closely to the way that customers phrase their problems and their domain space.
-Use that language when talking with them.
-These descriptions and words can not only provide you with a way of discussing issues in a common language, but you can later use this language as a way to describe your product and build out value propositions that resonate.
+Then, use that language when talking with them.
+These descriptions and words can not only provide you with a way of discussing issues in a common language, but you can later use this language to describe your product and build out value propositions that resonate.

 - Debrief after each interview.
 If you can, interview in pairs or as part of a team.
 Take notes and have a follow-up discussion to document what each of you heard.
 I guarantee that you heard things differently.

 - Let customers answer questions themselves.
 Don’t prompt them with suggested answers.
-Give them time to answer the question.
+Instead, give them time to answer the question.
 Sometimes uncomfortable silence is good and will yield responses you might not have gotten otherwise.

-I’ve seen first hand how empathetic questioning and listening can help uncover true motivations and provide a path to better products.
-It’s also a great way to let customers know that we care enough to truly understand them.
+I’ve seen first-hand how empathetic questioning and listening can help uncover true motivations and provide a path to better products.
+It’s also great to let customers know that we care enough to truly understand them.